 |VRAM||4 GB GDDR5|

-As you can see from the most important specs listed above, the GTX 1650 doesn’t really look spectacular for a 2019 GPU.
+As you can see from the most critical specs listed above, the GTX 1650 doesn’t look spectacular for a 2019 GPU.
 Not that you should expect a $150 GPU to blow your mind with on-paper specifications anyway.
-So, how does it actually turn out in practice?
+So, how does it turn out in practice?

 Well, the GTX 1650 provides a substantial performance boost compared to the previous-generation GTX 1050 and 1050 Ti, so it’s a definite step-up from the budget Pascal GPUs of yesteryear.